 - Not overly intuitive

 - Glitches in the software

 It’s clear that Kounta is trying to achieve two things.
-It wants to be comprehensive in its market reach and flexible as far as new technologies and innovations are concerned (the latter, as I mentioned, is largely achieved through its huge array of add-on options).
+It wants to be comprehensive in its market reach and flexible as far as new technologies and innovations are concerned (the latter, as I mentioned, is largely achieved through its vast array of add-on options).
 At first glance, this seems like a reasonable pursuit.
-But in trying to be too many things, you run the risk of becoming a jack-of-all-trades and a master of none.
-Even Clover Mini, a popular and well-designed module-based product, can take some heat for overextending.
+But in trying to be too many things, you run the risk of becoming a jack-of-all-trades and master of none.
 And though Kounta is a solid piece of software that may be right for your business, I sometimes feel that it lacks some of the intrinsic feature-richness of other services.
 At a time when many POS companies are specializing in specific industries, the question you need to ask is whether or not you and your business might be suited for a more focused solution.

 Nonetheless, if you are the kind of business owner or manager who values the ability to readily utilize emerging technologies, or if your business is such that early adoption is important, Kounta might be an absolute no-brainer.
 Let’s have an in-depth look at the features.

 Don’t have time to read an entire review?
 Take a look at our top-rated point of sale solutions for a few quick recommendations.
 Every option we present here offers excellent customer support, detailed user interfaces, and easy-to-use software, all for a reasonable price.